rodion-m/ChatGPT_API_dotnet/README.md

 City almaty = await _client.GetStructuredResponse<City>(message);
 Console.WriteLine(almaty); // Name: "Almaty", Country: "Kazakhstan", YearOfFoundation: 1854
 ```
+Under the hood, it uses the new [json mode](https://platform.openai.com/docs/guides/text-generation/json-mode) of the API for GPT4Turbo and for the `gpt-3.5-turbo-1106`.
+Regular GPT4 and GPT3.5Turbo models are also supported, but GPT3.5 responses may be unstable (for GPT3.5 it's strictly recommended to provide `examples` parameter).

 More complex examples with arrays, nested objects and enums are available in tests: https://github.com/rodion-m/ChatGPT_API_dotnet/blob/f50d386f0b65a4ba8c1041a28bab2a1a475c2296/tests/OpenAI.ChatGpt.IntegrationTests/OpenAiClientTests/OpenAiClient_GetStructuredResponse.cs#L1

 NuGet: https://www.nuget.org/packages/OpenAI.ChatGPT.Modules.StructuredResponse